MHJahanbakhsh/notes/Redux.md

 unlike redux thunk the your action will cross this middleware whether its a function or not.
 the way it works is it can catch every action with functions such as `takeEvery`.and in that function it passes down a callback function which is essentially the actionCreator that is being send to the reducer.
 and `put` is like dispatch
+`takeEvery` makes queue on every action that is called and forward them respectively
+`takeLatest` acts like debouncing and if the previous action is not dispatched yet ,it will discard it and create a new one to go
 [link to the sandbox](https://codesandbox.io/s/redux-saga-nxwzwj?file=/src/sagas/saga.js)